Holiday rentals in Mawgan Porth

 Mawgan Porth Home with a view of the beach (small)

 Beach house situated behind the dunes of Mawgan Porth.
 One bedroom with a king-size bed and a large day bed in the entrance room.
 Would suit small family, couple or a small group of friends for a surf/walking trip.
-Stunning views from the upstairs open-plan living and kitchen area with balcony for alfresco dining.
-Ground level has a lovely decking area with an outdoor shower (cold water), a fridge for chilled outdoor drinks and a hammock for guest use.
+Upstairs has an open-plan living and kitchen area with balcony.
+Ground level has a lovely decking area with dining table, an outdoor shower (cold water), a fridge for chilled outdoor drinks and a hammock for guest use.
 Perfect for surfing and beach activities.
+(Dog friendly)

 Guest favourite